 I came from a home where everything was bought new.
 My parents would never buy "someone else's junk".
 They were frugal, but we did without many things because there wasn't enough money for everything.
-When I got married 30 years ago, we paid top dollar for our bedroom set, but lived with empty rooms so we could save for new furniture.

 About 11 years ago, I wanted to buy a dining room set, which would have set us back about $6000, so I decided to investigate the used furniture market.
 I looked in the classified ads every week, and after 11 months found exactly what I was looking for, a barely used Thomasville dining room set for $1800.
 The couple was divorcing, selling their home, and selling the set because it was too big to fit into an apartment.
 A few months later, I bought a beautiful white Formica bedroom set for my daughter.
 The owners were moving across the country and it was too expensive to move it.
 I realized that people sell perfectly good things for various reasons, and I would be crazy to buy new if I could get it used.
 This started off a love affair with the used goods market

 I started going to garage sales, which was a lot of fun.
 One of my best finds was a brand new anniversary clock for $8 that was $45 in a local department store.
 The woman's mother worked for the clock company and brought home many clocks.
 She had three of the same anniversary clocks, so she sold two of them.
 I joined Freecycle, where I gave and received plenty of items with a lot of life left in them.
 It made me feel good that I was doing something good for the planet, as well as for my wallet.